 Is What You Eat Your Choice?

 Life has just gotten easier for automatons.
-But is that who we are?
-If happy meals in San Francisco and super-sizing 16oz sodas in NYC are beyond our decision making capabilities, how can we be expected to make the big choices in life?
+Since happy meals in San Francisco and super-sized 16oz sodas in NYC are beyond our decision making capabilities, how can we be expected to make the big choices in life?

 Will the government's next step be regulating whether or not people are even qualified to be parents?
 Everyone is a suspect in the great debate about obesity because, after all, this epidemic is about personal choices.